Deployment Guide

 • Verify all dependencies are in package.json (not just devDependencies)

-• Check Node.js version matches Vercel (use .nvmrc or package.json engines field)
+• Check the Node.js version matches Vercel (use .nvmrc or package.json engines field)

 "Function execution timeout"